social-media-ethics-automation/book/book_contents/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 ## Functions/Libraries: Run another program
 The final programming organization feature we will cover here is functions and libraries, which basically allow you to run another computer program.
 This could be a small program that you made that want to use, or it could be a program written by someone else that you are using.

-In cooking this might look like a step of asking the cook to make something from another recipe.
+In cooking, this might look like a step of asking the cook to make something from another recipe.
 ```text
 - Make the dumpling dough (see recipe on page 42).
 ```